barbarer/py4e-int/_sources/files/csv-file-group.rst

    Remember to remove the end of line character and convert the string values to integers or floating point numbers before comparing them or using them in calculations.

 What if you want to find several things from the data?
 You wouldn't want to read the data from the file in every function.
 You could read all the data into a nested dictionary (a dictionary that contains another dictionary inside of it) and then pass the outer dictionary to every function.
-A nested dictionary is a dictionary that has dictionaries for the values.
-In this case we can use the date as the key for the outer dictionary and use "open", "high", "low" and "close" as the keys for each inner dictionary.
+In this case we can use the date as the key for the outer dictionary and use "open", "high", "low" and "close" as the keys for each inner dictionary: {'3-Dec-01': {'open': 9848.93, 'high': 10220.78, 'low': 9651.870000000001, 'close': 10021.57}, ...

 .. fillintheblank:: csv_file_stocks_min_close_fitb